In This Article

-As I have written in my past newsletters (search archives), we have skin all over our bodies.
+As I have written in my past newsletters, we have skin all over our bodies.
 It is called epithelium.
 It wraps our bodies and lines our arteries, veins, heart, respiratory tract and the entire digestive system.

 If the skin on your body is sagging, it is likely that the inside skin is also sagging.
 As we age, we lose adequate blood supply to the skin and distal tissues inside and out.* Stress also compromises blood supply to the skin.
 When we become tense, this tension cuts off optimal blood supply to the skin all over the body.
-Without optimal blood supply the body naturally lays down fibrous tissue or scar tissue.
-Scar tissue is tough, non elastic and thick tissue that doesn’t require much blood and is therefore a good band-aid for areas of the body without adequate blood supply.*
+Without an optimal blood supply, the body naturally lays down fibrous tissue or scar tissue.
+Scar tissue is a tough, non-elastic and thick tissue that doesn’t require much blood and is, therefore, a good band-aid for areas of the body without adequate blood supply.